flutter-form-builder-ecosystem/flutter_form_builder/README.md

 - [X] Improve documentation by showing complete list of input types and their usage and options
 - [X] Create a `transformer` function option that will convert field value when field id saved - can be used to convert string to number, change to uppercase etc.
 - [X] Assert no duplicates in `FormBuilderInput`s `attribute` names
-- [ ] Allow options for Checkboxes and Radios to appear left or right
+- [X] Allow options for Checkboxes and Radios to appear left or right - Done via `leadingInput` by [Sven Schöne](https://github.com/SvenSchoene)

 ### New FormBuilder inputs
 - [X] SignaturePad - Based on [https://pub.dartlang.org/packages/signature](https://pub.dartlang.org/packages/signature)